libp2p/docs/content/concepts/transports/webrtc.md

 ## Comparing WebRTC and WebTransport

-In general, WebTransport is a lower-level technology that provides a standard interface for delivering data, whereas WebRTC is a higher-level technology that offers a set of APIs and protocols for building communication applications.
+In general, WebRTC was primarily built for in-browser audio and video communication, whereas WebTransport aims to offer a general-purpose bidirectional byte-stream interface between a browser and a server.

-WebTransport only supports client-server connections, while WebRTC supports peer-to-peer connections.
+In terms of connectivity, WebTransport only supports client-server connections, while WebRTC supports peer-to-peer connections.
 WebRTC is also more complex, as many underlying protocols are involved in creating a connection, as opposed to WebTransport, which only depends on QUIC.

 Check out the
 [WebTransport](https://connectivity.libp2p.io/#webtransport) and